celery/celery/docs/reference/celery.rst

     .. automethod:: finalize

-    .. autodata:: on_configure
+    .. data:: on_configure

+        Signal sent when app is loading configuration.

-    .. autodata:: on_after_configure
+    .. data:: on_after_configure

+        Signal sent after app has prepared the configuration.

-    .. autodata:: on_after_finalize
+    .. data:: on_after_finalize

+        Signal sent after app has been finalized.

 Canvas primitives
 -----------------